PX4/PX4-user_guide/en/flying/basic_flying.md

 * Stabilized - Vehicle hard to flip, and will level-out if the sticks are released \(but not hold position\)
 * Altitude - Climb and drop are controlled to have a maximum rate.
 * Position - When sticks are released the vehicle will stop \(and hold position against wind drift\)

-## Limits

-By default PX4 limits the altitude for multicopter flights to a maximum of 100 meters above ground \(328 feet\).
-It is the responsibility of the pilot to obey the local limits.
-This limit can be adjusted by setting the parameter `LNDMC_ALT_MAX`.

 ## Takeoff